 13:9.
 While both sequences do contain these images, close analysis of both opening credits reveals that the two are vastly dissimilar.
 Off Season's opening credits are set to electronic-sounding musical riffs that have no lyrics; Ballers' opening credits are set to an upbeat hip-hop song with lyrics.
 Off Season's opening credits are narrated by the show's main character; Ballers' opening credits have no narration.
 Off Season's opening credits feature multiple still images; Ballers' opening credits have no still images.
 Off Season's opening credits depict only football helmets, a locker room, and a stadium; Ballers' opening credits show videos of athletes training, toddlers playing football, fans meeting their idols, checks being signed, a marching band, dogs running on a treadmill, gaudy sneakers, and panoramic views of Miami.
-Off Season's opening credits depict Sun Life Stadium during the day.
-No one is wearing a football helmet in Off Season's opening credits last 18 seconds; Baller's opening credits last one minute and eleven seconds.
+Off Season's opening credits depict a generic stadium at night; Ballers' opening credits depict Sun Life Stadium during the day.
+No one is wearing a football helmet in Off Season's opening credits; every football helmet in Ballers is on a player's head.
+Off Season's opening credits last 18 seconds; Baller's opening credits last one minute and eleven seconds.
 Compare Brenner Decl.
 Ex.
 2 (10 Minute Trailer) at 0:00-0:18, with, e.g., Ballers Ep.
 1 at 0:08-1:19.